GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Related Work

 In the field of grasp generation, S$^4$G \cite{qin2020s4g} extended the PointNet architecture to generate 6D grasps based on the input point set.
 Grasp pose detection (GPD)~\cite{ten2017gpd} was developed to generate and evaluate the fitness of grasps.
-It takes a point cloud as its input and generates a number of grasps which are then filtered on fitness.
-The network then classifies the grasp candidate as either successful, or unsuccessful.
+It takes a point cloud as its input and generates grasps which are then filtered on fitness.
+The network then classifies the grasp candidate as either successful or unsuccessful.
 PointNetGPD \cite{liang2019pointnetgpd} builds upon the idea of GPD and expands on it by employing the PointNet architecture to evaluate the fitness of grasps.
 GraspNet~\cite{mousavian2019graspnet} uses a variable autoencoder to generate a set of grasps for an object using a point cloud.
 It evaluates the fitness of the generated grasps using an encoder-decoder network.
-It is able to generate grasps with a success rate comparable to PointNetGPD.

-In contrast to GPD-based approaches, our method generates point-wise grasp configurations and is able to classify familiar objects.
+It can generate grasps with a success rate comparable to PointNetGPD.
+In contrast to GPD-based approaches, our method generates point-wise grasp configurations and can classify familiar objects.